Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that optional face enrollment during visit scheduling successfully captures, compresses, encrypts, and stores face data for future verification.

+**Preconditions:**
+- Schedule modal is accessible
+- Face enrollment option is available
+- Camera access is available
+- AI face detection service (YOLOv8 or BlazeFace) is available
+- Image compression and encryption functions are implemented

 **Actions:**
 - Step 1: Open Schedule modal and fill in visit details
 - Step 2: Verify "Optional Face Enrollment" checkbox or option is available